bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 console.log(count) // 1

 4. Describe the four rules of the 'this' keyword.
 No need to provide examples about it this time :)
+Principle 1, Global binding: When invoked in the global scope, this will refer to the Window/Global Object Principle 2, Implicit binding: When invoked by a function called with a preeceding dot, this will refer to the object before the dot.
+Principle 3, New binding: When invoked by the new keyword, this will refer to the instantiated object.
+Principle 4, Explicit binding: When invoked by .call or .apply, this refers to the obj argument passed.